 A summary of your academic and work history with contact details.

-The motivation letter is part of your online application form.
+- Motivation letter: The motivation letter is part of your online application form.
 You can prepare the letter in advance (max.
 4000 characters) and copy-paste it to the online form.
 In the letter of motivation, please outline your academic and professional reasons for applying for admission to the programme.

-- Two recommendation letters; at least one academic recommendation is preferred.
+- Two recommendation letters: At least one academic recommendation is preferred.
 The recommendations should be written by a university professor or lecturer, namely by a person who has supervised you in either academic or employment capacity.
 The recommendations must be original: photocopies are not accepted.

 - Relevant letters of reference (work certificates) and other certificates of relevant activities (patents, publications).